 Hi, Sean.

-Um, Trump did exactly the right thing.
+Trump did exactly the right thing.

-Uh what I love is that he's following his agenda, which we voted for, and that is that you're gonna you need to follow the rule of law, and Jeff Sessions did an excellent job in content and delivery, you know, getting that message across.
+What I love is that he's following his agenda, which we voted for, and that is that you need to follow the rule of law.

-I'd suggest anybody who didn't hear it needs to hear that, because that was very well done.
+I'd suggest anybody who didn't hear it needs to hear that because that was very well done.

-Um Trump wants to put Americans first.
+Trump wants to put Americans first.

 I just see Trump is always wanting to enforce the law, promote the Constitution.

-He wants to make America great.
+He wants to keep his promises.

-Yeah, I mean, you know, I was arguing this at a couple days off, and I can't get away from work.
+I had a couple of days off, and I can't get away from work.

 I just can't mentally, emotionally, spiritually.

-I'm I'm just so engaged.
+I'm just so engaged.

-I I just can't stop looking at the news.
+I just can't stop looking at the news.

 I'm obsessed.

-And I ran into somebody, and We started arguing about Trump and he's not a conservative and you're no longer a conservative.
+And I ran into somebody, and we started arguing about Trump, and he's not a conservative, and you're no longer a conservative.

 And I said, okay, what part of his agenda is not conservative?